Talmudical Yeshiva of Philadelphia logo

 High School

-Comprises about 100 students in four grade levels (9-12), offering a curriculum heavily weighted towards Talmudic studies alongside a fully accredited secular education.
+Provides a comprehensive curriculum heavily weighted towards Talmudic studies, alongside a fully accredited secular education for grades 9-12.

 🏫